Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 slow food, slow living, and mindful moments when you realize that paradise is probably here, exactly where we are…

-Enjoy food, life, Italy, & people!
+Enjoy food, life, Italy, and people!

 Claudia